 At the first meeting, you and a counselor will work together to assess your needs, clarify your concerns, and devise a plan for helpful service.
 Sometimes the most appropriate help for you will mean that you need services other than those that the Mental Health Clinic is able to offer.
 If this is so, the counselor will work to help you find services elsewhere to address your problems.

-The Mental Health Clinic at Boynton is open to full-time, degree-seeking students who pay the mandatory Student Services Fee.
+The Mental Health Clinic at Boynton is open to full-time, degree-seeking students who pay the mandatory Student Services Fee and graduate assistants who are enrolled in the Graduate Assistant Health Plan.
 During summer semester, students who did not pay the Student Services Fee during summer term can be seen at the clinic if they were registered as fee-paying students during spring semester.

 We have a therapist who is available on an urgent basis for consultation.
 There are several ways to access this individual.
 Call the direct line for the Urgent Mental Health Consultation at 612-625-8475.
 If the counselor is available, the phone will be answered directly.
 If the counselor is busy or seeing another student, please leave a message.
 The line is confidential.
 Include your phone number and best time to reach you.
 On occasion, calls cannot be responded to immediately but every effort will be made to respond by the end of the day or within 24 hours.
+The urgent counseling phone line is available 8:00 a.m. to 4:30 p.m.
+Monday through Friday, except when the University is closed.
 Upon speaking with a counselor, it will be determined if the phone consultation is sufficient or if an appointment should be scheduled.
 Referral to service in the community may also occur.

 If you are experiencing a life-threatening emergency, please call 911.

 If you are experiencing a life-threatening emergency, call 911.
-For after hours phone counseling, you may call the Crisis Connection at 612-379-6363.
+For after-hours phone counseling, you may call Crisis Connection: 612-301-4673 or text "UMN" to 61222 for text counseling.
 When Boynton is closed, you can call or be seen at a community crisis facility, such as: